-The way we work and the skills we use are changing.
+The way we work and skills we use are changing

-As work evolves and technology replaces routine tasks, research, and analysis, it's the human-centred skills that become our primary differentiator.
+As work evolves and technology replaces routine tasks, research, and analysis, behavioural competencies become our primary differentiator - enduring capabilities that determine long-term success, unlike functional skills that can quickly become obsolete.

 Research from leading institutions, including Harvard Business Review, Boston Consulting Group, PwC, Deloitte, the World Economic Forum, and the Project Management Institute, consistently shows that behavioural competencies are the real predictors of sustainable performance and career progression.